 Growing your own lettuce is a beautiful thing.
 Not only is it rewarding to pick your own fresh produce, but once picked, lettuce will continue to grow, giving you successive harvests of fresh greens.
 But what happens when temperatures dip toward the freezing mark?
 Does your lettuce need to be protected from frost?

 Lettuce seedlings will generally tolerate a light frost and, unlike most vegetables, continue to grow through the fall when the possibility is a probability in some regions.
-That said, cold, clear nights may create frost damage in lettuce. especially if the duration of the cold snap is very lengthy.
+That said, cold, clear nights may create frost damage in lettuce. especially if the duration of the cold snap is lengthy.

 Lettuce and Frost Resulting Symptoms

 Frost damage in lettuce causes a variety of symptoms relating to the severity and length of the freezing period.
-A very common symptom is when the outer cuticle of the leaf separates from the underlying tissue, causing a bronzed color due to the death of those epidermal cells.
-Very severe damage causes necrotic lesions of the leaf veins and spotting of the leaf, similar to pesticide burn or heat damage.
+A common symptom is when the outer cuticle of the leaf separates from the underlying tissue, causing a bronzed color due to the death of those epidermal cells.
+Severe damage causes necrotic lesions of the leaf veins and spotting of the leaf, similar to pesticide burn or heat damage.